Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Optimally Deep Networks (ODNs)

 \subsection{Warm-Up with Full Depth}

-After depth partitioning and assignment of output layers, the model is warmed up at all the depths for a few epochs with a small learning rate, see Figure~\ref{fig:figure_2}(a).
-The warm-up phase gives all blocks (depth levels) a good initialization, stabilizing the subsequent progressive depth expansion based training.
-The benefit of warm-up stage is that it prevents the parameters of the newly activated deeper blocks from random initialization that leads to sudden jumps in the loss curve, gradient instability, and slower convergence as shown in Figure~\ref{fig:figure_3}.
+After depth partitioning and assignment of separate output layers for each depth, the model is warmed up at all the depths for a few epochs with a small learning rate, see Figure~\ref{fig:figure_3}(a).
+This gives all depth levels good initialization points, stabilizing the progressive depth expansion based training, preventing the parameters of newly activated deeper blocks from random initialization that leads to jumps in the loss curve, gradient instability, and slower convergence as shown in Figure~\ref{fig:figure_4}.